davide-marino00/PBI_DOCS/refac.md

 			    'vw_missing_timesheet'[MissingHours] < 0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate a specific measure called 'Count_Negative_Consultant'.
+- **DAX Explanation (Generated):** This DAX expression is used to create a measure called 'Count_Negative_Consultant'.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The measure counts the number of unique employees (consultants) who have recorded negative hours in a timesheet.
+1. **Purpose**: The measure counts the number of unique employees (consultants) who have recorded negative hours in their timesheets.
+Negative hours typically indicate an error or a situation where hours were deducted or adjusted.

 2. **Components**:
-   - **`CALCULATE`**: This function modifies the context in which data is evaluated.
-In this case, it is used to apply a filter to the data.
+   - **CALCULATE**: This function changes the context in which data is evaluated.
+In this case, it is used to apply a specific filter to the data.
-   - **`DISTINCTCOUNT('vw_missing_timesheet'[EmployeeName])`**: This part counts the number of unique employee names from the 'vw_missing_timesheet' table.
-It ensures that each employee is only counted once, even if they have multiple entries.
+   - **DISTINCTCOUNT**: This function counts the number of unique entries in a specified column.
+Here, it counts unique employee names from the 'vw_missing_timesheet' table.
+   - **'vw_missing_timesheet'[EmployeeName]**: This specifies the column from which unique employee names are being counted.
-   - **`'vw_missing_timesheet'[MissingHours] < 0`**: This condition filters the data to only include entries where the 'MissingHours' value is less than zero.
-This means it focuses on cases where employees have negative hours recorded, which could indicate issues such as over-reporting or errors in timesheet submissions.
+   - **'vw_missing_timesheet'[MissingHours] < 0**: This is the filter condition applied.
+It restricts the counting to only those records where the 'MissingHours' value is less than zero, meaning it only considers cases where negative hours are recorded.

-3. **Outcome**: The final result of this measure is the total number of distinct employees who have negative hours logged in their timesheets.
-This information can be useful for management to identify potential problems with timesheet accuracy or to address issues with employee reporting.
+3. **Outcome**: The result of this measure will give you the total number of different employees who have negative hours logged in their timesheets.
+This can help management identify potential issues with timesheet entries or track consultants who may need to correct their reported hours.

-In summary, this DAX expression helps organizations track and manage timesheet discrepancies by identifying how many unique consultants have reported negative hours.
+In summary, 'Count_Negative_Consultant' helps in monitoring and managing timesheet accuracy by highlighting how many consultants have negative hour entries.

 **`CountNegativeMissingHours`**